My Netflix Annual Update: The Stock Is Up 50% And Clearly Overvalued

 Netflix just reported a 2016 year-end subscriber count of 90 million and its core offering right now is priced at $10/month.
 As you can see, the current stock price reflects roughly 120 million subscribers at $13/month, assuming a P/E ratio of 18x.

-Even with aggressive subscriber growth over the next several years, the stock appears to be at least 2 years ahead of itself in terms of the underlying business and its inherent profitability.
+Even with aggressive subscriber growth over the next several years, the stock appears to be at least two years ahead of itself in terms of the underlying business and its inherent profitability.
 As a result, it is difficult to justify the run the stock has had in the last year (simply because of the speed at which it has gotten to this level).

 Accordingly, I have sold the last of my personal shares.
 Given the stock's volatile nature, there could very well be better entry points in the future, but the current price looks a bit frothy.